marktext/marktext/README.md

 ## Why write another editor?

 1. I love writing.
 I have used a lot of markdown editors, yet there is still not an editor that can fully meet my needs.
-I don't like to be disturbed when I write by some unbearable bug. **Mark Text** uses virtual DOM to render the page, so it's high efficiency, and open source to all friends who love markdown and writing.
+I don't like to be disturbed when I write by some unbearable bug. **Mark Text** uses virtual DOM to render pages which has the added benefits of being highly efficient and being open source.
+That way anyone who loves markdown and writing can use Mark Text.
-2. As mentioned above, **Mark Text** will be open source forever.
-It is also hoped that all markdown lovers can contribute their own code, and develop **Mark Text** into a popular markdown editor.
+2. As mentioned above, **Mark Text** is open source and will be open source forever.
+We hope that all markdown lovers will contribute their own code and help develop **Mark Text** into a popular markdown editor.
-3. There are many markdown editors, and each editor has its own characteristics, but it is also difficult to satisfy all markdown users' needs.
-I hope **Mark Text** can satisfy markdown users' needs as much as possible.
-Although the latest **Mark Text** is still not perfect, we are trying to make it as perfect as we can.
+3. There are many markdown editors and all have their own merits, some have feautures which others don't.
+It's difficult to satisfy each markdown users needs but we hope **Mark Text** will be able to satisfy each markdown users' needs as much as possible.
+Although the latest **Mark Text** is still not perfect, we will try to make it as best as we possibly can.

 ## Download and Install